 Welcome!
 I am Professor of International Affairs at the School of Public and International Affairs, University of Georgia.
 I received my Ph.D. in political science from University of California, Berkeley in December 2012.
-Before Berkeley, I studied at School of International Studies, Peking University, China (1999-2003) and Department of Political Science, National University of Singapore (2003-2006).
+Before Berkeley, I studied at Peking University, China and National University of Singapore.
 My research interests are social activism, media politics, political participation, and democratization.
 My area focus is China.

 大家好,我是韩荣斌,在佐治亚大学公共与国际事务学院国际事务系任教授。我于2012年从加州大学伯克利分校获得政治学博士学位。之前我曾在北京大学国际关系学院和新加坡国立大学政治学系学习。我的研究兴趣主要在社会活动、媒体政治、政治参与以及民主化,关注的地区主要是中国。